 What is a reverse proxy?

 A reverse proxy is a web server that sits in front of the server hosting your website content.
-A revse proxy is often configured to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
+A reverse proxy is often configured to offload static resources, pass only specific requests to your server, or to serve as a firewall for security purposes.
 There are many reasons why you might use a reverse proxy setup.
 Before we continue though, we should explain that WP Engine already uses reverse proxy on your server itself.

 In this way, Nginx and page cache both behave as reverse proxies on your WP Engine environment.